lanl-aea/waves/README.rst

 manpage may not be in the ``man`` program's search path, ``MANPATH``.
 You can find the manpage file and make them available with something similar to any of the following, in increasing order of required background knowledge.

 5. Build the required target(s).
-Test targets may not be part of the default target ``all``.
-If so, each target will need to be listed explicitly
+Test targets may not be part of the default target list.
+If so, each target will need to be listed explicitly or the "all targets" character, ``.``, should be used to build *all* project targets.

    .. code-block::

-      $ pwd
-      path/to/local/git/clone/waves/eabm
       $ scons <target_1_name> <target-2_name>

-6. Run all tests
+6. Run *all* simulation and test targets.
+Try to run all targets even if some fail.

    .. code-block::

-      $ pwd
-      path/to/local/git/clone/waves/eabm
-      WIP
+      scons . --keep-going

 A full list of test names can be generated with the following command.